pbnkp/scarlet/content/docs/getting-started.md

 >
 > `role` is pretty self-explanatory however, `priority` is somewhat more complex.
 Occasionally you may want to send more database queries to a particular server rather than splitting the traffic 50/50.
 The configuration shown above will send 3 out of 4 read requests to the slave.
 >
-> There is technically no limit to the number of slaves you can add to your configuration - if Citrus is unable to connect to a slave it'll just move on to the next.
+> There is technically no limit to the number of slaves you can add to your configuration - if Citrus is unable to connect to a slave it'll just move on to another.
 Also, Citrus is smart enough to automatically switch to your master database for the duration of the request whenever you modify data.

 #### Creating the Database